accordproject/template-engine/README.md

 > Note: Use the `@accordproject/markdown-transform` project to convert markdown templates to TemplateMark JSON and to convert AgreementMark JSON to output formats (HTML, PDF, DOCX etc.).
 For command-line usage please use `@accordproject/template-cli`.

-Both TemplateMark and AgreementMark are specified using the [Concerto](https://concerto.accordproject.org) data modeling language.
+The format of both TemplateMark and AgreementMark is specified using the [Concerto](https://concerto.accordproject.org) data modeling language.

 TemplateMark is a document object model that describes a rich-text template, with embedded variables, conditional sections, formulae etc. TemplateMark uses embedded JavaScript expressions for conditionals and calculations.